A safe place to grow.

 Assistant Behavior Specialist

-Along with her duties as a Program Manager, Amanda assists the Behavior Specialist in reviewing documentation.
+Amanda assists the Behavior Specialist in reviewing documentation and monitoring the effectiveness of the Positive Behavior Support Plans.
 Amanda is a certified Oregon Intervention Systems (OIS) instructor and Chair of our Safety Committee.
 She has been part of the team since 2011.

 Human Resource Specialist